cacabo/mengersponge/README.md

 * `style.css`
   * Basic styling
 * `three.js`
-  * Implementation of the Menger Sponge
   * Basic setup for the 3D environment
   * `render()`
     * Function to render the sponge as it rotates
   *  `mengerSponge(x, y, z, width, current, last)`
     * Recursive helper function to draw a sponge with the passed in parameters
   *  `cube(i, j, k, x, y, z, width)`
     * Helper function to draw a cube component of a sponge with the passed in parameters